Groups join the call to create a new federal program to protect the Mississippi River

 We plan to continue working to maximize MRRRI’s positive impact on the river – and river communities – in the years to come.

 How can I help?

-The best way to help make MRRRI a reality is to sign our MRRRI petition.
-This is your opportunity to let federal lawmakers know you stand with the river.
+Sign our MRRRI petition to let federal lawmakers know you stand with the river.

 Sign up to be a River Guardian to receive email action alerts when we need your help the most, plus invitations to educational happy hours and other events.